 For a medical group, volunteering abroad provides the ability to gain valuable experience and learning opportunities, and can even count towards course credit or service hour requirements!

 As a group it was very easy to navigate IVHQ’s information to find the best fit for us.
 When we arrived in Guatemala, the on-site staff provided a unique volunteer experience for our group by setting up medical campaigns in different communities.
-Because of this, we were able to assist several community efforts while gaining multiple perspectives on Guatemalan healthcare system, which was one of the major goals of our trip as an engineering healthcare student organization.
+Because of this, we were able to assist several community efforts while gaining multiple perspectives on the Guatemalan healthcare system, which was one of the major goals of our trip as an engineering healthcare student organization.
 While volunteering, I reaffirmed my passion for working with communities on improving healthcare; it was really inspiring to see the work the in-country team was doing.
 Erik Thomas - Leader of the University of Michigan - HEAL (Health Engineered for All Lives) Group in Guatemala

-Duties can include, educational support, playing games, mentoring, providing attention, cooking, cleaning and assisting with general daily operations.
+Duties can include educational support, playing games, mentoring, providing attention, cooking, cleaning and assisting with general daily operations.
 Duties are dependent on the specific placement but the most important aspect is supplying the children with care, attention and love.
-So long as you come in with an open mind and heart, you will come out the other end with more than experience for your resume.
+So long as you come in with an open mind and heart, you will come out the other end with more than just experience for your resume.

 IVHQ’s Environment and Conservation projects work with a range of different causes, ranging from Turtle Conservation in Bali to Marine Conservation in Madagascar.
 These projects will be right up your alley if you don’t mind mucking in, getting your hands dirty and being challenged.
-Duties and tasks vary majorly as it is dependent on seasons, the type of project you choose, as well as the needs of the placement at the time.
+Duties and tasks vary majorly as it is dependent on seasons, the type of project you choose and the needs of the placement at the time.